neeluk7/neeluk7.github.io/content/_index.md

 {{< figure class="avatar" src="/neelu-photo.jpeg" alt="avatar">}}

 <p style="text-align:justify; margin: 0 180px 0 0">Hi, I am a third year PhD student at EPFL, Switzerland working on confidential computing in the Data Center Systems Laboratory <a href="https://www.epfl.ch/labs/dcsl/">DCSL</a> advised by Prof. Edouard Bugnion.
 Before that, I was a master's student at IIT Kanpur, India where I worked on hardware cache prefetching and was advised by Dr. Biswabandan Panda.
 During my master's, I was an intern at Intel Labs, Bangalore for six months where I worked with Dr. Niranjan Soundararajan on optimizing different aspects in the processor pipeline.
-Find more details on my research <a href="/research">here</a>.
+Find more details on my research <a href="/research">here</a> and my CV <a href="https://drive.google.com/file/d/1ZuqmIGA7qz1DQO9IAyrCaoXFdXKmouYM/view?usp=sharing">here</a>.

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">
 <!-- This is a Hugo based resume template.
 You can find the full source code on